128technology/docs/docs/cc_fips_6.3.0_compliance_guidelines.md

 - When installing a router, the [ICMP Session Match](cc_fips_6.3.0_sec_firewall_filtering.md#icmp-type-as-a-session-attribute) must be set to `identifier-and-type`.
 - Configure the [TCP Half-Open Connections Limit](cc_fips_6.3.0_sec_firewall_filtering.md#tcp-half-open-connection-limit) for firewall.
 - Strict Hostkey Checking must be enabled during router installation.
 Steps are provided as part of the Router installation process.
-- To use the VPN Protection Profile feature, the IPSec plugin provided with the SSR ISO must be installed and configured as described in [VPN Protection Profile].
-The IPSec plugin is currently the only plugin supported for Common Criteria compliance.
 - The `password-policy` must define the minimum password length and maximum number of permitted login attempts per user.
 Please refer to [Username and Password Policies](cc_fips_6.3.0_config_password_policies.md) for policies, and to [`configure authority password-policy`](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_command_guide#configure-authority-password-policy) for CLI commands and context for assigning these values.
 - The `admin` account must be given `sudo` privileges allowing it to use the shell for some management capabilities.
 Edit the `/etc/sudoers` file as `root` using the `visudo` command.
 This allows you to add an entry for `admin` which will persist across reboots.
 For additional information, please see [Root Access](cc_fips_6.3.0_access_mgmt.md#root-access) in the Access Management section.
 - Traffic logging must be enabled by setting the following command to `true`: `configure authority router router system audit traffic enabled true`.
 This is a resource intensive setting.
 Not more than a few sessions are expected to run while collecting traffic events.